Jinjie (J.J.) Chen

 M.S.
 2015Marketing Mays Business School, Texas A&M University

 B.S.B 2012Marketing Farmer School of Business, Miami University

 Jinjie (J.J.)
 Chen is a Ph.D. candidate in the Department of Marketing at the Carlson School of Management.
 He received his M.S. in Marketing from Mays Business School, Texas A&M University and B.S.B in Marketing, Magna Cum Laude, from Farmer School of Business, Miami University.

-J.J. is currently focused on how environmental, contextual, psychological, and marketing factors can affect consumer enjoyment.
+J.J.'s research focuses on how environmental, contextual, psychological, and marketing factors can affect consumer enjoyment.
 His work in this area has been published and/or is under review at premier psychology and marketing journals.
 His work has also been presented at several major conferences.
 He has received several awards for his research and teaching achievements.